-The educational approach of High/Scope is a set of guiding principles and practices used by adults as they work with and care for children.
-These principles are intended as an “open framework” that teams of adults are free to adapt to the special needs and conditions of their group, their setting, and their community.
+Just For Me is a played base learning environment that supports a High/Scope educational program.
+The High/Scope curriculum provides our program with guiding principles and practices that are used by teachers as they work with and care for children.
+These principles are intended as an “open framework” that teachers are free to adapt to the special needs and conditions of their group, their setting, and their community.

 JFM staff supports active play by encouraging children to pursue their own personal interest and to make choices about materials and activities throughout the day.
 As they pursue their choices and plans, children explore, ask and answer questions, solve problems, and interact with classmates and adults.

-Parents of JFM are encouraged to support their children and participate in JFM’s program by; volunteering time in the class, sharing information with the teacher, reading monthly newsletters and activity calendars, attending family functions, welcoming new families and taking the time to get to know other parents and their children, etc.
+Parents of JFM are encouraged to support their children and participate in JFM’s program by; volunteering time in the class, sharing information with the teacher, reading monthly newsletters and activity calendars, attending family functions, getting to know other parents and their children, etc.